KashyapHegdeKota/django-viking-roots/README.md

 https://django-template.vercel.app/

-## How it Works
+## How It Works

-Our Django application, `example` is configured as an installed application in `api/settings.py`:
+The Django application, `example`, is configured as an installed application in `api/settings.py`:

 ```python
 # api/settings.py